 Ricardo is currently working on his Master's in Social Work at the University of Nevada, Reno.
 He completed his B.A. in Criminal Justice in 2011.
 Ricardo has previous experience working with income qualified, first-generation youth; however, his areas of interest include exploring the intersectionalities of race, sexual identity, and Latin culture - and he serves as a strong advocate for the LGBT population.
 A TRiO student by heart, he's able to share his own experiences with others and relate to the many challenges underrepresented college students and their families' face.
 Ricardo is currently the Alumni Advisor for his fraternity, Nu Alpha Kappa, Inc., and serves as a mentor to the Omicron Chapter of this organization.
 Ricardo also enjoys spending time with his family and living the "rock star" lifestyle with his own cumbia band, Ritmo Ardiente.

 Dorothy Barry - Administrative Assistant III

-Dorothy Barry came to the Center 7 years ago bringing with her 12 years of experience from UC Berkeley's Student Services Division.
+Dorothy Barry came to the Center 8 years ago bringing with her 12 years of experience from UC Berkeley's Student Services Division.
 She is presently finishing up a History degree with a minor in Cultural Anthropology.
-She is proud to have her son, Sean, attending his first year at Nevada and joining the Wolf Pack Family!
+She is proud that her son Sean, a sophomore at Nevada, is continuing the tradition as a member of the Wolf Pack Family!

 Our Center Graduate Assistants and Interns assist the professional staff in outreach, retention and programming for students from populations historically underrepresented in higher education.
 They are responsible for coordinating co-curricular events and programs, assisting student clubs and organizations, and conducting outreach on campus.
 Feel free to contact them for help with your club, classes, or life in general!